Xinglab/rmats-turbo/README.md

 - `[AS_Event].MATS.JC.txt`: Final output that contains the list of events and read counts.
 Only splice junction reads are counted.
 - `[AS_Event].MATS.JCEC.txt`: Final output that contains the list of events and read counts.
 Both splice junction reads and exon body reads are counted.
-- `fromGTF.[AS_Event].txt`: All identified alternative splicing (AS) events derived from GTF and RNA.
+- `fromGTF.[AS_Event].txt`: All identified alternative splicing (AS) events derived from the GTF file and RNA-seq data.
-- `fromGTF.novelJunction.[AS_Event].txt`: Alternative splicing (AS) events which were identified only after considering the RNA (as opposed to analyzing the GTF in isolation).
+- `fromGTF.novelJunction.[AS_Event].txt`: AS events derived from novel combinations of splice sites annotated in the GTF file.
 Does not include events with an unannotated splice site.
 - `fromGTF.novelSpliceSite.[AS_Event].txt`: This file contains only events that include an unannotated splice site.
 Only relevant if `--novelSS` is enabled.
 - `JC.raw.input.[AS_Event].txt`: Event counts including only reads that span junctions defined by rMATS.
 - `JCEC.raw.input.[AS_Event].txt`: Event counts including both reads that span junctions defined by rMATS and reads that do not cross an exon boundary.